Blind Spot (Justified): Plot

 Raylan visits Boyd (Walton Goggins) in jail, accusing him of being involved in the assassination attempt.
 Boyd claims not to know anything but his comments irate Raylan, who attacks him and Raylan is taken out by security guards.
 Raylan calms down and returns to question him.
 Boyd then explains that Bo wouldn't hurt Ava for now and theorizes that the assassin wasn't trying to kill Ava, but Raylan.
 Somewhere else, Sheriff Mosley (Brent Sexton) meets with the assassins Red (James Immekus) and Mr. Duke (Ray McKinnon), revealing that he is involved with the Miami mob.
 He kills Duke and calls Raylan (who deduced his true intentions), and orders him to meet at a location as he has Ava hostage.

 Raylan meets with Mosley and goes with him on his police cruiser and is ordered to follow the van where Red is holding Ava.
-Mosley reveals that he made a deal with the cartel: the cartel will give him the whereabouts of Henry Crowder if he gives them Raylan.
+Mosley reveals that he made a deal with the cartel: the cartel gave him the whereabouts of Henry Crowder after he sent Bo to prison and let them take over Bo's territory, and now they want his help taking out Raylan.
 Ava breaks free and attacks Red, causing the van to crash while Raylan subdues Mosley.
 Raylan and Ava reunite just as authorities arrive.
 In prison, Boyd is confronted by inmates for talking with Raylan and they prepare to kill him when Boyd's father, Bo (M. C. Gainey), interferes.
 Bo threatens everyone in the room to leave Boyd alone or he will have them killed.